hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 One of these is significantly more accessible than the other.

 Hashtags is the last heavily used "type" in the visual section.
-Many screen readers are aware of and able to read hashtags, but only when they are CamelCase.
-For those unfamiliar, that means that you should use the hashtag #SaturdayCaturday not #saturdaycaturday.
-To show the difference, [Belong AU has an excellent 17 second clip showing how screen readers read hashtags](https://twitter.com/BelongAU/status/1450711235704492035).
+Many screen readers are aware of and able to read hashtags, but only when they use alternating case (PascalCase, camelCase).
+For those unfamiliar, that means that you should use the hashtag #SaturdayCaturday not
+#saturdaycaturday.
+To show the difference,
+[Belong AU has an excellent 17 second clip showing how screen readers read hashtags](https://twitter.com/BelongAU/status/1450711235704492035).

 #### Audio